-The probable one-time costs per entity is \$0 for providers/facilities and \$49,768 for laboratories (Table 2).
-The estimate for each laboratory is likely inflated due to the fact that some laboratories do not test for many of the conditions and will not include the one-time costs of updating their systems.
+The probable one-time costs per entity is \$140,000 for facilities and \$49,768 for laboratories (Table 4).
+The estimate for each health care facility or laboratory is likely inflated due to the fact that some facilities and laboratories do not test for many of the conditions and will not incur the one-time costs of updating their systems.
 In addition, some one-time costs are specific to laboratories using Electronic Laboratory Reporting (not exclusively, but primarily large labs).
+Similarly, some facilities indicated that they would incur zero one-time costs.
 The Department assumes that some laboratories will incur zero one-time costs associated with the proposed amendments, with any one lab incurring no more than \$49,768 in one-time costs.
+Similarly, the Department assumes that some facilities will incur zero one-time costs associated with the proposed amendments, with any one facilities will incur zero one-time costs associated with the proposed amendments, with any one facility incurring no more than \$140,000 in one-time costs.